deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 }
 ```

-A bit of TypeScript magic will automatically add on our service as a property of our component, which allows us to make these modifications:
+A bit of TypeScript magic will automatically add our service as a property of our component, which allows us to make these modifications:

 ```typescript
 export class MasterSwordComponent implements OnInit {